bobbywlindsey/ml-model-lambda-microservice/README.md

-# deploy-lambda-model
+# deploy-lambda-function

-How to deploy a simple scikit-learn model as a lambda function.
+How to deploy a simple Python lambda function with API Gatweay configuration via CloudFormation

+To deploy, run:

+`./tools/deploy.sh`

+To tear down, run:

+`./tools/tear-down.sh`